 8. Indoor plants

 Employees in agencies tend to be forward thinking and environmentally conscious.
 Give them an indoor plant to brighten up their home/work space.
-Just make sure to pick a low-maintenance variety such as a snake plant, succulents, or jade.
+Make sure to pick a low-maintenance variety such as a snake plant, succulents, or jade.

 9. Sports-themed goods